 If your accident happened at someone else’s house (or in their yard), you might be able to seek compensation from that person’s homeowner’s insurance provider.

-As slip and fall accident lawyers in Washington state, our office can help with these and other property-related injury claims.
+As Washington slip and fall accident attorneys, our office can help with these and other property-related injury claims.

 Common Causes of Slip and Fall Accidents in Washington

 In the context of property ownership and maintenance, negligence takes many forms.
 Depending on the circumstances, property owners might be held liable for failure to:

 - Timely address property hazards they knew about (or should have known about)